astockwell/server-backups-duplicity-s3/README.md

 Duplicity is _[an] Encrypted bandwidth-efficient backup using the rsync algorithm_, and an amazingy simple backup tool that works with Amazon S3.

 This script was reasonably tested to work on a CentOS 5.7 MediaTemple DV server, but should work elsewhere.
+It will backup all vhosts directories under a default Apache installation and all MySQL databases.
+MySQL dumps are Gzipped (compression -9) and stored on the server's disk for 3 days.
+The default configuration of the script will perform a full backup of files/dumps every 30 days, with incremental backups as often as a CRON job specifies (nightly in our case).
+**Backups on S3 older than 6 months are automatically purged.**

 Useage